-The TBLS story started in 1982 with a cast of some seven pioneering law students, a lone director, Mr. Peter Rowe and a single law programme, the LL.B degree.
-Peter arrived at TBLS on secondment from the University of Liverpool and his TBLS appointment planted the seeds of the partnership with the University, the most enduring overseas affiliation of both institutions.
-It is apparent that without Peter's association with both the University and the Law School, the link with UoL is unlikely to have come about.

-Many prominent Cayman Islands lawyers and politicians, including former Premiers, were taught by Peter and knew him well.
-All expressed their great sadness to learn of his passing a few years ago.
+The TBLS story started in 1982 with a cast of some seven pioneering law students, a lone director, Mr. (as he then was) Peter Rowe and a single law programme, the LL.B degree.
+Peter arrived at TBLS on secondment from the University of Liverpool and this arrangement planted the seeds of the partnership with the University, its most enduring overseas affiliation.
+It is no exaggeration to say that without Peter's involvement with both institutions, the link with UoL would never have come into being.
+It was with great sadness that I received the news that Peter had passed away in 2018 following a short illness.
+Many prominent Cayman Islands lawyers and politicians, including the past and present Premiers, were taught by Peter and knew him well.
+All expressed their great sadness to learn of his passing.
 Peter had an enduring affection for the law school and its students and regularly kept in contact with me.
 He also served on the Editorial Board of the law school's journal, the Cayman Island's Law Review.
 Peter last visited the Cayman Islands in March 1997 when he was keynote speaker at a dinner marking the law school's 25th anniversary.